 Getting professional book reviews is an essential step in the marketing and promotion process for authors.

-Professional Book Reviews Is An Important 1st Step
+Professional Book Reviews Are An Important 1st Step

-Positive feedback from others, especially if they are an authority on the subject, is one of keys to getting readers to take a chance on your book.
+Positive feedback from others, especially if they are an authority on the subject, is one of the keys to getting readers to take a chance on your book.

 Between consumer reviews, expert endorsements, and professional book reviews, this feedback is the best way to gain the interest of readers and institutions like schools and libraries, as well as those planning events that could be important for promoting your book.

 Unfortunately, the steps to get these reviews for your book is not always straightforward.
 Depending on the nature of your work and your goals as an author, this process can vary quite a bit.
 Professional book reviews are not a one size fits all proposition.